wjhzjbc2333/Time-LLM/README.md

 ```

 ## Updates/News:
+🚩 **News** (Oct.
+2025): Time-LLM has been cited 1,000 times in the past two years! 🎉 We are deeply grateful to the community for the incredible support along the journey.

 🚩 **News** (Aug.
 2024): Time-LLM has been adopted by XiMou Optimization Technology Co., Ltd. (XMO) for Solar, Wind, and Weather Forecasting.

+🚩 **News** (Oct.
+2024): Time-LLM has been included in [PyPOTS](https://pypots.com/).
+Many thanks to the PyPOTS team!

 🚩 **News** (May 2024): Time-LLM has been included in [NeuralForecast](https://github.com/Nixtla/neuralforecast).
 Special thanks to the contributor @[JQGoh](https://github.com/JQGoh) and @[marcopeix](https://github.com/marcopeix)!

-🚩 **News** (March 2024): Time-LLM has been upgraded to serve as a general framework for repurposing a wide range of language models to time series forecasting.
+🚩 **News** (Mar.
+2024): Time-LLM has been upgraded to serve as a general framework for repurposing a wide range of language models to time series forecasting.
 It now defaults to supporting Llama-7B and includes compatibility with two additional smaller PLMs (GPT-2 and BERT).
 Simply adjust `--llm_model` and `--llm_dim` to switch backbones.

 ## Introduction
 Time-LLM is a reprogramming framework to repurpose LLMs for general time series forecasting with the backbone language models kept intact.